General statement

-All of the students when they get in enrolment will have one copy of this policy and all of the teachers and employees, administrators have obligation to learn and follow this policy.
+Pharma-Medical Science College of Canada complies with relevant legislation related to Sexual Violence, including the Ontario Human Rights Code, the Ministry of Training, Colleges and Universities Act and the Occupational Health and Safety Act.
+All of the students when they enroll in the college will have one copy of this policy and all of the teachers and employees, administrators have obligation to learn and follow this policy.
 When they are hired by the college, they will be trained to obtain this policy.
 After amending this policy, all of the college stuffs must get brief retraining.

 Definitions